AdobeDocs/experience-manager-65.en/help/assets/manage-collections.md

 To delete saved searches, follow these steps:

 1. In the [!DNL Assets] user interface, click search ![search option](assets/do-not-localize/search_icon.png).
-1. With the cursor in the Omnisearch field, press the Return key.
+1. With the cursor in the Omnisearch field, select the `Return` key.
 1. In the [!DNL Experience Manager] interface, open the Filters panel.
 1. From the **[!UICONTROL Saved Searches]** list, click **[!UICONTROL Delete]** next to the smart collection that you want to delete.